-value1 (VAL, FLD or R-REF) The first value to use. value2 (VAL, FLD or R-REF) The second value to use.
+value1 (VAL or FLD) The first value to use. value2 (VAL or FLD) The second value to use.

 The dest field's value is updated with the result of adding the two value parameters.
-Each value parameter may be from a table parameter, an immediate a value, a field reference or a register reference; see modify\field above.
+Each value parameter may be from a table parameter, an immediate value or a field reference; see modify\field above.
 If either value is a field reference and its parent header is not valid, then no change is made to dest.
 A description of the logical behavior follows in the Section 9.1.1 below.
 If a value is an immediate value, it may be negative.